balancer/balancer-v2-monorepo/.github/PULL_REQUEST_TEMPLATE/deployment-template.md

 ## Code checklist:

-- [ ] The diff is legible and has no extraneous changes
+- [ ] The diff is legible and has no extraneous changes <!-- There shouldn't be any changes to contract code nor scripts in this PR -->
 - [ ] The base branch is either `master`, or there's a description of how to merge

 ## Issue Resolution